ericbrown99/MaatsNetwork/README.md

 ### Here is the high level setup:
 Clone this github repo to your local machine using:

 `git clone https://github.com/ericbrown99/MaatsNetwork `

-Use npm's lite server to run the web portal (make sure you are using Firefox or Chrome with the MetaMask extension.
+Use npm's lite server to run the web portal (make sure you are using Firefox or Chrome with the MetaMask extension

 `npm run start`

 Set up the local blockchain on port 8545 using ganache-cli:
 **For Unit Testing**:

 `ganache-cli`

 **For Interacting with WebApp**:

 `ganache-cli -b 2`
 This sets the block time to 2 seconds.
 We do this to ensure that ganache properly reports the 'now' variable which is used to calculate the price of auction products.